Last updated on August 10, 2026

 How Often Are Standard Bannings Announced?

-Initially, WotC stated that they’d announce Standard bans once per year.
-However, in 2025, Standard bans are roughly being announced on a two-to-three-month interval.
-We had ban announcements in March, June, and September, with the next one in November.
-Note that a Standard ban announcement doesn’t necessarily ban a card, but they can make an official statement about the health of the format, and which decks and cards are more likely to get the axe in the future.
+Every two to three months Wizards of the Coast announces bans.
+A Standard ban announcement doesn’t necessarily ban a card, sometimes there are unbans, but WotC often makes an official statement about the health of the format, and which decks and cards are more likely to get the axe in the future.

 Who Decides What to Ban in Standard?

-WotC has a special design team called Play Design, which is mainly responsible for playtesting MTG formats, including Limited and Constructed (mainly Standard).
-This team also monitors the health of the Standard Format on MTG Arena, on Magic Online, and in tabletop tournaments and competitive events, through data collected in matches, among other sources.
+WotC has a special design team called Play Design, that largely decides what gets banned in Standard.
+The team is mainly responsible for playtesting MTG formats, including Limited and Constructed (mainly Standard).
+Play Design monitors the health of the Standard Format on MTG Arena, on Magic Online, and in tabletop tournaments and competitive events, through data collected in matches, among other sources.

 Do Standard Bannings Affect MTG Arena and Magic Online?